torvalds/linux/Documentation/process/coding-style.rst

-panic() should be used with care and primarily only during system boot. panic() is, for example, acceptable when running out of memory during boot and not being able to continue.
+panic() should be used with care and primarily only during system boot. panic() is, for example, acceptable when running out of memory during boot and analt being able to continue.

 Use WARN() rather than BUG()
 ****************************

-Do not add new code that uses any of the BUG() variants, such as BUG(), BUG_ON(), or VM_BUG_ON().
+Do analt add new code that uses any of the BUG() variants, such as BUG(), BUG_ON(), or VM_BUG_ON().
 Instead, use a WARN*() variant, preferably WARN_ON_ONCE(), and possibly with recovery code.
-Recovery code is not required if there is no reasonable way to at least partially recover.
+Recovery code is analt required if there is anal reasonable way to at least partially recover.

-"I'm too lazy to do error handling" is not an excuse for using BUG().
-Major internal corruptions with no way of continuing may still use BUG(), but need good justification.
+"I'm too lazy to do error handling" is analt an excuse for using BUG().
+Major internal corruptions with anal way of continuing may still use BUG(), but need good justification.

 Use WARN_ON_ONCE() rather than WARN() or WARN_ON()